-O.O.D., the Formula 1 Commissioner and the Drivers representative.
 When a provisional superlicence is withdrawn, re-application can only take place for the next season.
 The decision on all matters concerning superlicenses is final and cannot be protested or appealed.

 10.7.
 The application for a superlicence must be made by the National Authority of the driver concerned and lodged with the UIM 4 weeks before the first event the driver wants to participate in.
-The superlicence fee of 120 Euro will be doubled for applications received beyond the 4 weeks deadline.
+The superlicence fee will be doubled for applications received beyond the 4 weeks deadline.